Kickapoo Valley Forest School

 hiking down a trail

-Key features of the KVFS model are:
+Key Features of the KVFS model Are:

 • All-weather nature immersion

-• Child-led learning with a scope and sequence based on the seasonal changes and scaffolding academic skills that coincide with each other;
+• Child-led learning with a scope and sequence based on the seasonal changes and scaffolding academic skills that coincide with each other

 • Daily schedule that provides much time for outdoor exploration